greenboxal/doggohub/doc/university/glossary/README.md

 ### Deploy Keys

-A [SSH key](https://docs.gitlab.com/ce/gitlab-basics/create-your-ssh-keys.html)stored on your server that grants access to a single GitLab repository.
-This is used by a GitLab runner to clone a project's code so that tests can be run against the checked out code.
+A [SSH key](https://docs.doggohub.com/ce/doggohub-basics/create-your-ssh-keys.html)stored on your server that grants access to a single DoggoHub repository.
+This is used by a DoggoHub runner to clone a project's code so that tests can be run against the checked out code.

 ### Developer

-For us at GitLab, this means a software developer, or someone who makes software.
+For us at DoggoHub, this means a software developer, or someone who makes software.
 It is also one of the levels of access in our multi-level approval system.

 ### DevOps